pac4j/dropwizard-pac4j/README.md

 name of its class, but it can also be set explictly.
 Their name can be used in `filter`'s `clients` as well as in the `Pac4JSecurity` annotation.

+- `defaultClient`: the name of one of the client configured via `clients`.
+It will be used as the default pac4j `Client`.
+Pac4j exploits it in particular when no client is specified during callback, but also when no clients are specified on a security filter.

+- `defaultClients`: the names (separated by commas) of some of the clients configured via `clients`.
+They will be used as the default value for the `clients` parameter of the `Pac4JSecurity` annotation.

 To specify instances of `Client`, `Authenticator`, `PasswordEncoder`, `CredentialsExtractor`, `ProfileCreator`, `AuthorizationGenerator`,